The Customer Experience your Contact Center delivers is not accidental — it is the direct result of the Quality standards you choose and enforce.

-The Contact Center is a touchpoint that only some Customers will use across some subset of all possible Customer journeys.
+The Contact Center is a touchpoint that only some Customers will use, across a subset of all possible Customer journeys.

 For some organizations that can be less than 1% of Customers who utilize the Contact Center touchpoint at all.